 Preventing Leaf miners:

-Floating row cover is a lightweight spun-bonded polyester.
+Floating row cover (often know by the brand name Reemay) is a lightweight spun-bonded polyester.
 The weight of row cover materials vary, so when choosing a row cover for pest-prevention, you might consider a lighter weight than you would for season extension so as not to overheat the crops.
 Some suppliers actually offer row covers made of a very fine mesh that is specifically designed for pest control.
 These fine mesh covers offer even more air circulation that the polyester type.

 There are many ways to use a row cover.
 The most common practice is to drape it over a series of hoops that span the top of your garden bed.
 These hoops can be made of bent plastic like PVC (see photo above) or electrical conduit or can be made from metal (Johnny’s selected seeds actually sells really nice thin metal rods specifically for this purpose).